Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "A practical way to fit face yoga into busy mornings" belongs in the blog because it explains the decision before the download.
-For "A practical way to fit face yoga into busy mornings", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
-This article gives context for "A practical way to fit face yoga into busy mornings", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine fit: busy mornings" belongs in the blog because it explains the decision before the download.
+For "Routine fit: busy mornings", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
+This article gives context for "Routine fit: busy mornings", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway